emma-33/holbertonschool-shell/init_files_variables_and_expansions/README.md

-Script 10 :displays the result of BREATH to the power LOVE Script 11 :converts a number from base 2 to base 10 Script 12 :prints all possible combinations of two letters, except oo
+Script 10 :displays the result of BREATH to the power LOVE Script 11 :converts a number from base 2 to base 10 Script 12 :prints all possible combinations of two letters, except oo Script 13 :prints a number with two decimal places